gabrielaride/gabrielaride/readme.md

 Electrical Technician and Electrical Engineering student at UERJ with a focus on Computer Systems.

-I'm passionate about Artificial Intelligence, Intelligent Systems, and Software Development.
+I'm passionate about Artificial Intelligence and Software Development.
 I enjoy designing efficient solutions, learning new technologies, and building projects that combine engineering and programming.

 ## 🛠️ Tech Stack